 Winner: The American Express Surpass card has a $20 lower fee, so it is the winner if your only criteria is the low annual fee.
 But I’d rather have the Citi Hilton Reserve for the 1st year (and get the 2 free weekend nights) and have the American Express Surpass for the 2nd year onward for free Hilton Gold status.

 If you spend more than $10,000 a year, you’re better off with the Citi Hilton Reserve for the 2nd year onwards as well because you get 1 free weekend night.

 Nandan will get free Hilton Gold status from the American Express Hilton Surpass and from the Citi Hilton Reserve card.
 Both cards will also give him Hilton Diamond status if he spends $40,000 a year.

 But Nandan also gets 1 free night at almost any Hilton when he spends $10,000 on the Hilton Reserve.
-And 2 free weekend nights as a signup bonus compared to only 60,000 points on the Hilton Surpass card.
+And 2 weekend nights at almost any Hilton as a signup bonus compared to 100,000 points after meeting minimum spending requirements on the Hilton Surpass card.

 In addition, Nandan also pays no foreign transaction fees on the Citi Hilton Reserve.

 So, if I had to pick only 1 Hilton card, I’d pick the Citi Hilton Reserve card over the American Express Surpass card.

 * If you liked this post, why don’t you join the 14,000+ readers who have signed-up to receive free blog posts via email (only 1 email per day!) or in a RSS reader …because then you’ll never miss another update!